1coderookie/KobraGoNeoInsights/docs/hardware/printhead.md

     Besides the stock hotend you can also just get or build yourself a hotend by using a V5 compatible heatbreak and heater block which fits just fine.
 The following picture shows a hotend I built myself from third party manufacturer parts: a regular heatbreak for V5 compatible heater blocks where the PTFE inliner moves all the way down to the nozzle (so it's *not* a full-metal heatbreak as I use to print PLA/PLA+ only right now), a V5 compatible heater block made of plated copper and a Capricorn XS PTFE tube. <br> ![3rd party hotend](../assets/images/head_3rdparty-hotend_web.jpg)

-??? tip "Spare Part PTFE Tube"
+??? info "Spare Part PTFE Tube"

     If you need a new PTFE tube, I'd recommend to get the 4mm "Capricorn XS" tube for 1.75mm filament at the length of 1m.
 Then just cut the belonging length and replace the old PTFE tube.
 You can also get it in a set with a cutter.
 However, make sure you make a clean cut at a 90° to avoid any small gaps between the nozzle and the end of the tube!
 I personally use to stick the tube into the heatbreak, push it through so that the desired length sticks out and then I cut along the end of the heatbreak using it as a guide.
 By doing so, I get pretty perfect perpendicular cuts. <br> ![Capricorn XS](../assets/images/head_capricornXS_web.jpg)

-??? tip "Spare Part Heatbreak"
+??? info "Spare Part Heatbreak"

     If you need a new heatbreak, you should be able to use whichever V5 compatible heatbreak you'd like to use, you just have to pay attention to the dimensions.
 It should be about the same length as the stock one, so don't buy anything significantly shorter or longer.
 However, I personally would also suppose to pay attention to the a flat surface, so don't get yourself the ones with the thread on the outside.
     Some people 'upgraded' to an all-metal heatbreak, which one should avoid though if only printing PLA as it may cause and increase clogging problems.
 So up to me always go with a heatbreak that uses a PTFE inliner all the way down to the nozzle in case you're only or mostly printing PLA.